AISKhalil/AStra/README.md

 ### <a name="installation"></a>Installation

-#### Python virtual environment and python dependencies
+Use can create "Python virtual environment" and install the required libraries using the following commands.

-Make sure pip3 is installed.
+- Make sure pip3 is installed.
 If not, then please check your distribution's documentation and install it.
 In Ubuntu 18.04 LTS you can do:

 ```bash
 sudo apt update